Rolf Steiner: Biafra

 Steiner's subordinates were a mixture of adventurers consisting of the Italian Giorgio Norbiato; the Rhodesian explosive expert Johnny Erasmus; the Welshman Taffy Williams; the Scotsman Alexander "Alec" Gay; the Irishman Louis "Paddy" Malrooney; the Corsican Armand Iaranelli who had been able to enlist in the Foreign Legion by pretending to be Italian; and a Jamaican bartender turned mercenary who called himself "Johnny Korea".
-Norbiato, Erasmus, and Gay had all previously as served as mercenaries fighting for Katanga in the Congo.
+Norbiato, Erasmus, and Gay had all previously served as mercenaries fighting for Katanga in the Congo.
 Of Steiner's subordinates, Williams was known for his short temper and was considered to be "bullet proof" owing to his ability to survive multiple wounds.
 Malrooney was noted for his courage under fire, for the utterly ruthless way he fought the war, and a tendency to walk around with a gun in one hand and a bottle of wine in the other.
 Erasmus was highly skilled in rigging up makeshift explosive devices that hindered the Nigerian advance and loved to blow up buildings and bridges.
 Iaranelli was known for his steely determination to keep fighting despite the way he kept losing parts of his body.
 In Biafra, Iaranelli was called "Armand the Brave", a man who fought despite his missing body parts and the fragments of bullets and shells lodged in his body.
 Finally the heavily armed, belligerent Gay, a veteran of the Paratroop Regiment who spoke with a thick working-class Glasgow accent always carried around a shotgun, a Madsen sub-machine gun and a FN rifle "just in case I have to shoot my way out of this bloody place".
 Gay professed his belief in the Celtic notion of the magical "little people" who really controlled the world, saying in dead seriousness that the "little people" will "jam your machine gun and cause your rockets to misfire" if one angered them.
 Gay ultimately left Biafra after being wounded four times over the course of six days.

 The brigade was divided into the Ahoada Strike Force led by Iaranelli, the Abaliki Strike Force led by Erasmus and the Guards Strike Force led by Williams.
 What Steiner called Strike Forces were actually battalions, but he preferred the term Strike Force as it sounded better.
 The 4th Brigade spent the first three months of 1968 operating behind the lines of the Federal Nigerian Army.
 Steiner had wanted to conduct irregular operations, but the need to defend the oil wells of Biafra led him and his men being assigned a much more conventional role after March 1968.